 As a founder, you need to come up with a unique and most affordable solution for an expensive problem and not aim to be a clone of some incumbents.
 We can all learn from RedBus’ success story, which has changed the bus travel industry in India.
 RedBus’ enormous success can be attributed to its revolutionary concept of making bus ticket purchasing more convenient for everyone.

 Nobody has the secret recipe that can set a founder up for success.
-However, you can lower the risk of failure by thinking and acting logically upon these six startup mistakes that most founders make.
-This will allow you to considerably increase your company’s chances of surviving and prospering in the competitive, ruthless, yet lucrative market.
+However, you can lower the risk of failure by avoiding these six common startup mistakes that most founders make.
+By learning from these startup mistakes, you can significantly increase your company’s chances of surviving and prospering in the competitive, ruthless, yet lucrative market.